cce-bigdataintro-1160/winter2020-site/3-python.md

 * [Python3 for beginners tutorials](https://wiki.python.org/moin/BeginnersGuide/NonProgrammers): Several Python references for studying, all recommended for beginners
 * [Python Coding Style Guidelines](https://www.python.org/dev/peps/pep-0008/): Coding style guidelines for Python if you want to make your code look good
 * [Troubleshooting for Windows users](https://datatofish.com/add-python-to-windows-path/) who can't use the Python Shell directly from the Windows command: if you want to be able to run Python from the  Windows command line (don't mistake this with the Linux shell), you'll need to add the Python executable to your "path".
+* [Public Apis](https://github.com/public-apis/public-apis): An extensive list of open and free API's for you to practice reading data from APIs

 [Back To Main Page](./index.md)